North Atlantic Treaty Organisation

 Becoming a member of NATO is a political process based on Article 10 of the North Atlantic Treaty.
 Under Article 10, NATO membership is open to any European country that is in a position to further the principles of the Treaty and to contribute to the security of the North Atlantic area.
 NATO has also set certain political, economic and military requirements for new member countries.
 NATO member countries make the decision to invite new members by consensus.

-Cooperation between Finland and NATO
+History of cooperation between Finland and NATO

-The Mission of Finland to NATO(Link to another website.) manages Finland’s relations with NATO.
+Permanent Representation of Finland to NATO(Link to another website.) manages Finland’s relations with NATO.